Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Abstract

 \section{Abstract}

-Visual sensor networks constitute a fundamental class of distributed sensing systems, with unique complexity and performance research subjects.
-One of these novel challenges is represented by the identification of the network stimulation model (SM), which emerges when a set of detectable events trigger different subsets of the cameras.
-In this direction, the formulation of the related SM identification problem is proposed, along with a proper network observations generation method.
-Consequently, an approach based on deep embedded features and soft clustering is leveraged to solve the presented identification problem.
-In detail, the Gaussian Mixture Modeling is employed to provide a suitable description for data distribution and an autoencoder is used to reduce undesired effects due to the so-called curse of dimensionality.
-Hence, it is shown that a SM can be learnt by solving Maximum A-Posteriori estimation on the encoded features belonging to a space with lower dimensionality.
-Lastly, numerical results are reported to validate the devised estimation algorithm.
+Visual sensor networks (VSNs) constitute a fundamental class of distributed sensing systems, with unique complexity and appealing performance features, which correspondingly bring in quite active lines of research.
+An important research direction consists in the identification and estimation of the VSN sensing features: these are practically useful when scaling with the number of cameras or with the observed scene complexity.
+With this context in mind, this paper introduces for the first time the idea of Stimulation Model (SM), as a mathematical relation between the set of detectable events and the corresponding stimulated cameras observing those events.
+The formulation of the related SM identification problem is proposed, along with a proper network observations model, and a solution approach based on deep embedded features and soft clustering.
+In detail: first, the Gaussian Mixture Modeling is employed to provide a suitable description for data distribution, while an autoencoder is used to reduce undesired effects due to the so-called curse of dimensionality emerging in case of large scale networks.
+Then, it is shown that a SM can be learnt by solving Maximum A-Posteriori estimation on the encoded features belonging to a space with lower dimensionality.
+Numerical results on synthetic scenarios are reported to validate the devised estimation algorithm.